alpqr/qrhiimgui2/README.md

 New integration of Qt Quick and Dear ImGui.
-Requires Qt 6.5 (the dev branch at the time of writing).

 - This now hides the Qt Quick threading model completely, and is a QQuickItem, meaning proper input event processing (keyboard focus, stacking order for mouse events, etc.).

-- The Qt Quick scenegraph integration happens via QSGRenderNode, which we now try to use in the most optimal way (i.e. so that it won't auto-disable the renderer's opaque pass, but sadly we can only do this with Qt 6.5+), while getting proper stacking with other items in the scene.
+- The Qt Quick scenegraph integration happens via QSGRenderNode, which we now try to use in the most optimal way, while getting proper stacking with other items in the scene. (it won't implicitly disable the renderer's opaque pass as rendernodes traditionally would, but this is only available with Qt 6.5 and newer; whereas with older Qt 6 versions it all will still work, just slightly less optimally)

 - Unlike earlier attempts, the item size and the window device pixel ratio are respected as well.
-(NB scaling the item or rotating around any axis will lead to incorrect scissoring)
+(NB following the item geometry and transform is still limited by design, e.g. scaling the item or rotating around any axis will lead to incorrect scissoring)

 - Applications can subclass QRhiImguiItem, reimplement frame() to do ImGui